openshift/geard/README.md

           Any key that has zero incoming links can be deleted.

       access/
-        gears/
+        containers/
           3f/
-            3fabc98341ac3fe...24/  # gear id
+            3fabc98341ac3fe...24/  # container id
-              key1  # softlink to a public key authorized to access this gear
+              key1  # softlink to a public key authorized to access this container

-              The names of the softlink should map to an gear id or gear label (future) - each gear id should match to a user on the system to allow sshd to login via the gear id.
+              The names of the softlink should map to an container id or container label (future) - each container id should match to a user on the system to allow sshd to login via the container id.
 In the future, improvements in sshd may allow us to use virtual users.

         git/